roboscienceorg/book/source/Introduction/index.rst

 extend our grasp, our strength and our speed.
 We know of no technology that aims to extend human capability like robotics does.

-:index:`Robotics` is an engineering discipline stemming from the fusion of science and art.
 Humans have an insatiable curiosity, a drive to create, and a considerable amount of self-interest.
 Building machines which look like us, act like us and do things like us was the engineering manifest destiny.
 Although we have succeeded in building machines that do complicated tasks, we really place the value in what we learn about ourselves in the process.
 A process we embark on here.

 .. toctree::
    :maxdepth: 1